velaia/fasthtml_fungi_2/README.md

 ## Installation

-* Clone this git repository, e.g. using `git clone --depth 1 https://github.com/velaia/fasthtml_fungi_2`
+* Clone this git repository, e.g. using `git clone --depth 1 https://github.com/velaia/fasthtml_fungi_2`.

+NB: The installation with rye (and uv) seems to be way faster (3.9s compared to 9.2 for pip).

 ### Using Rye